March Comes In like a Lion (film): Part 2: March Goes Out like a Lamb

 The Kawamoto sisters are then visited by their long-absent father, Seijirō; who had left the sister's mother when he had a child with another woman.
 When he says he wants part of the family again, Rei is asked by Akari to help, who uncovers that Seijirō had been fired from his job and is being forced to leave his work-provided apartment, suggesting that he is only asking the Kawamoto sisters to join his new family out of desperation.
 Seijirō insists that Rei is not relevant to the discussion as he is not a member of the family, to which Rei responds with claiming that he has every intention of marrying Hinata at some point in the future, which shocks Hina.
 When Seijirō goes to pick up Momo from nursery school without telling the family, Rei snaps at Seijirō, but over steps his bounds and alienates the Kawamotos in the process.
 In despair, Rei once again fully dedicates himself to shogi, with plans to once again drop out of school.

 The Kawamoto sisters appear to give their father the benefit of the doubt, agreeing to his offer to spend the day at an amusement park.
 However, they ultimately decide that they do not want him to be part of the family and elect to cut him out of their lives permanently after having one last fond memory with him.

-During a match, it is revealed to Masamune Gotō that his wife, who has been in a coma for several years, had passed away.
+During a match, it is revealed to Masamune Gotō that his wife, who has been in a coma for several years, had died.
 Although heartbroken, Gotō ultimately realizes that with his wife gone, he's become better at shogi now that he's not worried about her anymore.
 To that end, he breaks up with Kyoko so he can further put his focus on shogi.
 Kyoko returns to the Kōda home in a drunken stupor, angrily asking her father how he can dedicate himself to the sport that had ruined their family.
 The following morning, Mr. Kōda speaks to Kyoko about the time she hit Rei after losing to him at shogi.
 He shows her that if she had looked closer, she could have turned the game around to her favor, but since she didn't believe in herself, she failed to see the opportunity.
 He promises to Kyoko that no matter what she chooses in life, he will always support her.